 If you have chosen the Instalment Plan option, your monthly payment will be taken by direct debit after completing and agreeing to our direct debit mandate conditions.

-- The only time that Harriet Ellis agrees to refund the course fee is if we decide not to run or cancel the course.
-There is a 7 working day cooling off period when purchasing the course where in there will be a refund less an administration charge of 50% of the deposit made.
+• The only time that Harriet Ellis agrees to refund the course fee is if we decide not to run or cancel the course.
+There is a 14 day cooling off period when purchasing the course where in there will be a refund less an administration charge of 50% of the deposit made.
 Students will receive a full refund on any Holding deposits or full balances that have been paid for in advance of any training course in the event that Harriet Ellis does not receive initial accreditation for any new courses or locations that they may apply for.
-In the unlikely event that a class is delayed, you will have the option of receiving a full refund should you decide to cancel if you are unable to attend the new start date.
-You will need to email your consultant to confirm your cancellation.
-On agreeing to the delay and continuing with your enrolment you remain bound by the terms and conditions

 In the event that a student falls behind with their work/assignments, it is their responsibility to make sure that they catch up with the workload.
-If a student is unable to catch up with the work then they will have the option to extend the course meaning that all deadlines will be reset and they can begin the course again.
+If a student falls behind prior to registration with the awarding body & is unable to catch up, the student will have the option to extend their course to continue.
+Alternatively, if a student would like to have a break from learning to catch up on work missed, they must understand that any deadlines previously missed, cannot be reset.
+Future deadlines however can be reset to allow the Student to continue the course again.
 Please note that there will be a charge of £399 in order to take up this option.
 The full £399 fee needs to be paid before the deadlines are reset.

 Student Induction Pack

 • Timekeeping is vital in order for you to pass your course

 • We recognise that sometimes people are away on holiday, late, sick or unable to study.
 Absences must be notified in advance, and sickness must be reported to the office that day.
 Please try and arrange holidays around course breaks.

 • To enable us to monitor your progress and provide you with support and guidance to enable us to pass your exam successfully, all homework set by the course tutor must be completed and handed to the tutor when requested.